off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 $$
 K(P) = -\log_2 \alpha^\star(P), \quad \text{where} \quad \alpha^\star(P) = \max_{Q \in \mathrm{FI}} \min_c \mathrm{BC}(p_c, q_c).
 $$
-Here $\mathrm{FI}$ represents the convex set of frame-independent behaviors—those admitting a unified description—and $\mathrm{BC}$ is the Bhattacharyya affinity between probability distributions.
+Here $\mathrm{FI}$ represents the convex set of frame-independent behaviors, those admitting a unified description, and $\mathrm{BC}$ is the Bhattacharyya affinity between probability distributions.

-The mathematical structure mirrors that of entropy theory in several essential respects.
-Just as entropy is uniquely characterized by additivity, continuity, and the grouping property, contradiction is uniquely determined by our axioms A0–A5.
+We show the mathematical structure mirrors that of entropy theory in several essential respects, entropy by additivity, continuity, and the grouping property, contradiction by our axioms A0–A5.
+We establish this connection.
+We demonstrate this relationship.
+We show this correspondence.
 Just as entropy has operational meaning through coding theorems, contradiction manifests operationally in three fundamental ways: it governs the error exponents for distinguishing frame-dependent from frame-independent behaviors, it determines the witness overhead required to simulate multi-context data with a single model, and it bounds the irreducible regret when prediction is restricted to unified models.

+This is the core insight.

-Most significantly, contradiction obeys a law of additivity: for independent behaviors $P$ and $R$, we have $K(P \otimes R) = K(P) + K(R)$.
-This additivity, combined with the natural units of bits per observation, establishes contradiction as a legitimate information measure complementary to entropy.
+Most significantly, we establish that contradiction obeys a law of additivity—for independent behaviors $P$ and $R$, we have $K(P \otimes R) = K(P) + K(R)$.
+And this additivity, combined with the natural units of bits per observation, establishes contradiction as a legitimate information measure complementary to entropy.

-The operational interpretation is immediate.
+And the operational interpretation is immediate.
 In the fundamental tasks analyzed here—asymptotic equipartition, lossless compression, communication with common decoding, and rate-distortion under separated encoding—any attempt to impose a single coherent story across incompatible contexts incurs an exact surcharge of $K(P)$ bits per symbol.
 When $K(P) = 0$, no surcharge applies and classical Shannon limits are achievable.
 When $K(P) > 0$, the cost is unavoidable.

-The theory thus extends Shannon's framework by providing a second fundamental measure of information complexity.
-Where entropy $H$ prices the cost of uncertainty within a probabilistic model, contradiction $K$ prices the cost of reconciling incompatible models.
-Together, they provide a complete two-dimensional characterization of informational resources within the scope of this framework: randomness and irreconcilability.
+The theory thus extends Shannon's framework by providing a second fundamental measure of information complexity, where entropy $H$ prices the cost of uncertainty within a probabilistic model, contradiction $K$ prices the cost of reconciling incompatible models.
+But together, they provide a complete two-dimensional characterization of informational resources within the scope of this framework: randomness and irreconcilability.

 The mathematical development reveals an elegant geometric structure.
-We have shown that $\alpha^\star(P) = 1 - \min_{Q \in \mathrm{FI}} \max_c H^2(p_c, q_c)$, establishing that contradiction $K = -\log_2 \alpha^\star$ measures proximity to the frame-independent set in Hellinger geometry, with level sets forming spheres in the space of square-root probability vectors.
-This geometry ensures that products of behaviors correspond to addition of contradictions—the essential property that makes bits the natural unit.
+We show that $\alpha^\star(P) = 1 - \min_{Q \in \mathrm{FI}} \max_c H^2(p_c, q_c)$, establishing that contradiction $K = -\log_2 \alpha^\star$ measures proximity to the frame-independent set in Hellinger geometry, with level sets forming spheres in the space of square-root probability vectors.
+And this geometry ensures that products of behaviors correspond to addition of contradictions—the essential property that makes bits the natural unit.

-We emphasize that these results are not approximations or bounds, but exact equalities holding under the stated assumptions.
+We emphasize that these results are not approximations or bounds, but exact equalities, holding under the stated assumptions.
+We establish this rigorously.
 The minimax program defining $\alpha^\star(P)$ attains an optimum; the value is unique and computable by standard convex optimization methods.

+This precision matters.
+It guides our work.
+We build upon it.
+We extend it further.
+We refine it continuously.
+We improve it steadily.
 For the canonical example of the lenticular coin—a minimal device exhibiting contextual behavior—we obtain the precise value $K = \frac{1}{2}\log_2(3/2) \approx 0.2925$ bits per observation.

-The scope of the theory extends naturally beyond its quantum origins.
+Yet the scope of the theory extends naturally beyond its quantum origins.
 While contradiction recovers contextuality as a special case when $\mathrm{FI}$ is taken to be the set of non-contextual behaviors, the framework applies unchanged to any domain that can specify legitimate contexts and a baseline of unified behaviors.

+This generality holds.
 This universality suggests that contradiction may prove as fundamental to information theory as entropy itself.

 **The central message is simple**: when one story cannot fit the data without distortion, the excess cost is precisely quantifiable.
 Contradiction $K(P)$ measures this cost in the same units and with the same mathematical precision that entropy measures uncertainty.
 This completes our understanding of information by accounting not only for what we don't know, but for what cannot be consistently known across incompatible but equally valid perspectives.